dgoldsb/synergy-jointpdf/README.md

 * Add a method to nudge the system/introduce error
 * Add a training method to the model, that can optimize the ODE parameters
 * Write code to make MI profiles using the kNN entropy
+* Expand the code from the previous phase to include complex triggers (birds + smoke = deviation from norm as more fit response)
 * Do experiments with the trained
 * Generate MI profiles, and compare to what we know of the smaller gene regulation network, larger networks, and what we learned from the controlled MI profile application